School of Information

 participatory approaches to research and design

 I am also passionate about broadening participation in computing and changing the culture of computing.
-Read about my outreach efforts here.
+See examples of my past outreach efforts here.

 Mar 8 | Our paper “Supporting Behavior Management with a Classroom Display Providing Immediate Feedback to Students” has been accepted to PervasiveHealth 2019. [pdf]